 Furthermore, fiber helps keep your body running smoothly– it supports healthy bowel function, can help manage your cholesterol and blood sugar levels, and it may even help reinforce your colon walls.

-But, if you’re wondering how much fiber you should be getting each day, the Mayo Clinic recommends women get around 25 grams and men get between 30 and 40 grams.2 Sadly, most of us get less than half of the appropriate amount.
+But, if you’re wondering how much fiber you should be getting each day, the number is around 25 grams for women and between 30 and 40 grams for men.
+Sadly, most of us get less than half of the appropriate amount.

 Now, there are two types of fiber: soluble and insoluble.
 Both fibers exist in all plant foods, but not in the same amounts.